SirWumpus/post4/README.md

 - - -
 ### BLOCK
 ( `blk_num` -- `aaddr` )
+`BLOCK` assigns a block buffer, `aaddr`, writing the old contents to mass storage if dirty, before reading the new contents of block `blk_num` from mass storage.
+The block buffer pointed to by `aaddr` is now the current block buffer assigned to `blk_num`.

 - - -
 ### BUFFER
 ( `blk_num` -- `aaddr` )
+`BUFFER` assigns a block buffer, `aaddr`, writing the old contents to mass storage if dirty, but does not read anything.
+The block buffer pointed to by `aaddr` is now the current block buffer assigned to `blk_num`.

 - - -
 ### C!